top of page

 Gangster-type films, with big guns and big names, have the potential to gross hundreds of millions, but if done poorly, go belly up (bankrupt).

-In fact, Narco culture will surpass anything mafia-related when it comes to storytelling.
+Narco culture will surpass anything mafia-related when it comes to storytelling.

 Why?
-Because the drug trade nets $435 billion a year.
+Because the drug trade nets over $435 billion a year.
 Hollywood has always exploited the stories of rich people and organizations, because people are fascinated by wealth and entrepreneurship (even if it's illegal and bloody).
 Content like THE SOCIAL NETWORK, WOLF OF WALL STREET, THE QUEEN, STEVE JOBS, and VICE are just some examples.

 So, if you want to tackle narco culture, do your research before jumping into an already over-saturated market.